Skip to main content

 Choosing the right regime isn't just about comparing tax slabs.
 It also depends on the deductions you claim, the exemptions you’re eligible for, and your total taxable income.
 In this blog, we break down both tax regimes to help you identify the income level at which one starts to offer more financial benefits than the other.

-The old tax regime offers various exemptions and deductions under sections like 80C, 80D, HRA, and LTA, making it beneficial for those with significant tax-saving investments.
+The Old Regime Tax Slab FY 2026 27 offers various exemptions and deductions under sections like Section 123 (previously called Section 80C) and Section 126 (previously called Section 80D) HRA and LTA, making it beneficial for those with significant tax-saving investments.
 Here's how the slab rates apply based on age:

 Up to ₹ 2,50,000